ArtiomSu/QMK-Raw-HID-Router/README.md

 This is a router program that facilitates communication between qmk devices which are using the raw hid feature.

+It is very efficient, using 0% cpu and 0.5MB RAM.

 For example if you want to change the dpi/scroll speed of your qmk mouse/trackball using your qmk keyboard.
 Or change other settings via one qmk device to another.

 You can also use this to send some stuff to the pc, like controlling stuff in obs for example if you don't want to use normal key combos.
 Currently sending info strings to the pc is supported.
 This is handy to see for example what dpi setting you are on.